Miserlou/Zappa/README.md

 ### Endpoint Configuration

 API Gateway can be configured to be only accessible in a VPC.
 To enable this; [configure your VPC to support](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-apis.html) then set the `endpoint_configuration` to `PRIVATE` and set up Resource Policy on the API Gateway.
+A note about this; if you're using a private endpoint, Zappa won't be able to tell if the API is returning a successful status code upon deploy or update, so you'll have to check it manually to ensure your setup is working properly.

 For full list of options for endpoint configuration refer to [API Gateway EndpointConfiguration documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigateway-restapi-endpointconfiguration.html)